ethereumjs/organization/docs/introduction.rst

 focus of work.
 This is also serving internal accounting purposes.

 .. note::
-   This list is focussing on reoccuring work tasks, for an overview on dedicated new projects have a look at the :ref:`roadmap` section.
+   This list is focussing on reoccurring work tasks, for an overview on dedicated new projects have a look at the :ref:`roadmap` section.